 Form a simple average of these expected absolute changes.

 This final figure can be thought of as the average amount by which teams' finals chances will alter on the basis of the result of this game.
 Note that, in contrast to the 2015 methodology, I now form this average including all teams.
 That means there will be some teams whose contribution to the average is zero or nearly zero because their chances of making the finals are close to 0 or 1 regardless of the outcome of the game.

-We'll get a much clearer picture of which games are most likely to influence the finals makeup as the season progresses.
+We’ll keep an eye on this factor as the season progresses, and hopefully get a much clearer picture of which games are most likely to influence the finals makeup as the season.